aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 ![Fig2](./figs/fig2.png)

-Choose the private key file in .vagrant\machines\default\virtualbox and confirm to convert the private key file to PPK format.
+Choose the private key file and confirm to convert the private key file to PPK format.

 ![Fig3](./figs/fig3.png)